Ripley boys avoid OT with late goal

-NEW ALBANY • Ripley took sole possession of first in Division 1-4A soccer with their 3-2 road win over New Albany on Tuesday night.
-The Tigers scored the game winner at the 78 minute mark after it appeared the match would be headed to overtime.
+NEW ALBANY • Ripley took sole possession of first in Division 1-4A soccer with a 3-2 road win over New Albany last Tuesday, Jan.
+21. The Tigers scored the game winner at the 78-minute mark after it appeared the match would be headed to overtime.

 “The keeper had it in his hands and it just kinda slipped out, it’s a slick field and it just dropped out and fortunately we were in the right place at the right time,” Ripley coach Joe Hunsucker said.